Gemini-Commerce/typescript-client-product-list/README.md

-## @gemini-commerce/typescript-client-product-list@1.1.2
+## @gemini-commerce/typescript-client-product-list@1.1.0

-This generator creates TypeScript/JavaScript client that utilizes [Fetch API](https://fetch.spec.whatwg.org/).
+This generator creates TypeScript/JavaScript client that utilizes [axios](https://github.com/axios/axios).
 The generated Node module can be used in the following environments:

 Environment
 * Node.js